Films and Documentaries Every Art Lover Should Watch

 Caravaggio is a British drama, a fictionalized take on the artist's turbulent life.
 The movie, which stars Tilda Swinton and Sean Bean, follows Caravaggio through the streets of Rome.
 Caravaggio controversially uses homeless people and prostitutes as models for his religious paintings.
 He engages in reckless behavior (guns and sex), which ostracizes him from his patrons and leads to an early grave.

-If you want to know more about Caravaggio, click here for my Caravaggio guide to Rome, with a history of the artist and his most famous paintings.
+If you want to know more about Caravaggio, click here for my Caravaggio Trail in Rome, with a history of the artist and his most famous paintings.

 4. Who Killed Caravaggio?, YouTube